DORAEMON: Decentralized Ontology-aware Reliable Agent with Enhanced Memory Oriented Navigation: Experiments

-Compared to the non-End-to-End approach in the Table~\ref{tab:comprehensive_comparison}, DORAEMON achieves state-of-the-art performance on SR, despite normalizing our action to set $\mathcal{A}$.
-Each action performed by ours corresponds to several actions in this set (details are provided in the Appendix~\ref{app:action trans}).
+Compared to the non-end-to-end approach in the Table~\ref{tab:comprehensive_comparison_styled}, DORAEMON achieves state-of-the-art performance on SR, despite normalizing our action to set $\mathcal{A}$.
+Each action performed by ours corresponds to several actions in this set.
+In fact, we only run about 60 end-to-end steps, which further demonstrates the excellence of our DORAEMON.(details are provided in the Appendix~\ref{app:action trans})

-\paragraph{Ablation Studies:} 1) The effect of different modules: To represent the contribution of each module, we compared three variants (Dorsal Stream, RAG-VLM of Ventral Stream, and Policy-VLM of Ventral Stream) on HM3D v2.
-Removing the Dorsal Stream and RAG-VLM implies that the model relies solely on the Policy-VLM of the Dorsal Stream in decision-making.
-The results reported for SR, SPL, and AORI, as presented in Table~\ref{tab:module_ablation}(a), respectively, show the effectiveness of Dorsal Stream and Ventral Stream.
-2) We further evaluated the performance of different Visual Language Models (VLMs), as shown in Table~\ref{tab:api_ablation}(b).
-The Gemini-1.5-Pro demonstrated outstanding capabilities in this task.
-Even when using a smaller model, our approach yielded excellent results, indicating that our framework is effective on its own rather than solely relying on the reasoning capabilities of the VLMs.
-More importantly, as VLMs continue to evolve, the effectiveness of our plug-and-play approach will also improve.
+\paragraph{Ablation Studies.} We perform comprehensive ablation studies to validate our design choices, with results summarized in Table~\ref{tab:ablation_ultimate_styled}. (a) Core Components: Table~\ref{tab:ablation_ultimate_styled}(a) shows that each component is crucial.
+Removing both the Dorsal and Ventral streams severely degrades performance, confirming their synergistic effect.
+Disabling the Nav-Ensurance mechanism also notably worsens the AORI, highlighting its effectiveness in error prevention. (b) Choice of VLM: The VLM ablation in Table~\ref{tab:ablation_ultimate_styled}(b) indicates that while Gemini-1.5-Pro is optimal, our framework remains highly effective with smaller models.
+This demonstrates our architecture's inherent strength and its plug-and-play nature, suggesting future compatibility with evolving VLMs. (c) Hyperparameter Sensitivity: The analysis in Table~\ref{tab:ablation_ultimate_styled}(c) reveals a trade-off between metrics.
+For example, setting TopK=12 yields the highest SR but at the cost of SPL.
+Our default hyperparameters are carefully chosen to achieve a robust and balanced performance across all metrics, rather than over-optimizing for a single one.